LoLab-MSM/Boolean_rules_creator/README.md

 For the ES kinetics model, there is only one possibly steady state outcome, so the Boolean ruleset can be generated without optimization.
 In this example, only the creating_rules function from rule_creator.py is used to recreate the forward, backwards, and expert-guided rulesets.
 <div style="page-break-after: always"></div>
-The ES folder contains a Jupyter Notebook ES_rules.ipynb which contains a full walkthrough of the example.
+The ES folder contains the following files:

+* Jupyter Notebook ES_rules.ipynb which contains a full walkthrough of the example (references the file fig1b.jpg)
+* rule_creator.py which contains the creating_rules function
+* ES_rules.py is a short Python script that calls the creating function for the ES data
-This script loads in the file 'ES_steady_states.json', which contains the possible initial and steady states in the folllowing format:
+* ES_steady_states.json is the input file with the possible initial and steady states in the following format:

 ```
 "[initial state1]:
     [[[steady state2],100]],